 - Provide guidance, coordination, and direction to agency management on the ADA.
-The agency develops and implements policies, procedures, and practices to ensure agency employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to agency management and staff on compliance and best practices for hiring and retaining individuals with disabilities, as well as the provision of reasonable accommodations to employees and job applicants. - Track and facilitate requests for reasonable accommodations for job applicants including Connect 700 program applicants, and employees, as well as members of the public accessing agency services, and report reasonable accommodations annually to MMB. - Research case law rules and regulation and update HR Directors on evolving ADA issues.
-Meet bi-annually with ADA Coordinators and provide updates on ADA. - Ensure compliance with ADA reporting according to state and federal requirements. - Assist the Affirmative Action Officer in designing and delivering specific ADA training for targeted groups. - Submit reasonable accommodation reimbursement under the guidelines of the state-wide accommodation fund. - Provide reasonable accommodations to qualified individuals (as defined by ADA) with known physical or mental disabilities, to enable them to compete in the selection process, perform essential functions of the job, and/or enjoy equal benefits and privileges.
+The agency develops and implements policies, procedures, and practices to ensure agency employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to agency management and staff on compliance and best practices for hiring and retaining individuals with disabilities, as well as the provision of reasonable accommodations to employees and job applicants. - Track and facilitate requests for reasonable accommodations for job applicants including Connect 700 program applicants, and employees, as well as members of the public accessing agency services outside of federal program areas, and report reasonable accommodations annually to MMB. - Share pertinent case law rules and regulation updates with the Office of Diversity and Equal Opportunity and Human Resource Directors on ADA issues. - Ensure compliance with ADA reporting according to state and federal requirements. - Assist the Affirmative Action Officer in designing and delivering specific ADA training for targeted groups. - Submit reasonable accommodation reimbursement under the guidelines of the state-wide accommodation fund. - Provide reasonable accommodations to qualified individuals (as defined by ADA) with known physical or mental disabilities, to enable them to compete in the selection process, perform essential functions of the job, and/or enjoy equal benefits and privileges.